 One of the objects of the creation of the Vertical Kilometer® was to carry out scientific research on the new sport of skyrunning.
 In 2000, the first-ever studies on human uphill performance were carried out at Geneva University by the FSA Medical Commission together with a number of eminent physiologists on ten top level skyrunners on a special treadmill with a 45% incline – the only instrument of its kind in the world.
 The aim of the studies was to assess the maximum performance levels on a steep incline.
 The results, entitled, “Energy cost of walking and running at extreme uphill and downhill slopes”, were published in 2002 by the American Physiological Society.
 See here

-The use of the Vertical Kilometer® trademark and/or its derivatives and intellectual property are protected by the owners and supported by the ISF.
+The use of the Vertical Kilometer® trademark and/or its derivatives and intellectual property are protected by the owners and under license to the ISF.

 *ISF Rules extract www.skyrunning.com